canonical/has-signed-canonical-cla/README.md

 ### `has_signed`

-True if the user has signed the agreement, otherwise False.
+'true' if the user has signed the agreement, otherwise 'false'.

 ## Example usage